AltaHighRobotics/altahighrobotics.github.io/README.md

-# Pizza2d1's Webpage
+# Alta Robotics Webpage
-I made this webpage off the template that was provided by the [just-the-docs repository](https://github.com/just-the-docs/just-the-docs-template)
+This website was made off of the [just-the-docs repository](https://github.com/just-the-docs/just-the-docs-template) template

 ## Purpose
-I wanted to make this webpage so that I could easily share notes and guides that I've made these past few months and so that I can get better at using both HTML and markdown
+I wanted to make this webpage so that notes that we take could be put in a nicely formatted area that can be used with both .html and .md files for notes